autobib/autobib/README.md

 ```bash
 autobib edit zbl:1337.28015
 ```
+If the record does not yet exist in your local record database, it will be retrieved before editing.

 ### Assigning aliases

 It is also possible to assign *aliases* to records, using the `autobib alias` sub-command.
-For instance, run
+To create an alias for the record with identifier `zbl:1337.28015`, run
 ```bash
 autobib alias add hochman-entropy zbl:1337.28015
 ```
-and then running `autobib get hochman-entropy` returns
+Then running `autobib get hochman-entropy` returns
 ```bib
 @article{hochman-entropy,
   author = {Hochman, Michael},